RollingStar/dial-beets/readme.md

 My [beets](https://github.com/beetbox/beets) config and associated files.
 I don't expect this to be set-and-forget useful to anyone except me.
 However, with minor changes you can make this config suit your needs as well.
 I hope it is a good demonstration of many of beets' advanced features.

+**Update 2020:** Here's an [updated config](https://gist.github.com/RollingStar/86e041338df295afbbf77a9027903068) just as unsupported as before and probably twice as messy.

 # Installation

 * config.yaml goes [here](https://beets.readthedocs.io/en/latest/reference/config.html)